Impropabletank/sp25-cse110-lab4/expose/javascript/part2.md

 11. [50, 100, 150], the same output of discounted money.

 12. a. student.name; b. student['Grad Year']; c. student.greeting(); d. student['Favorite Teacher'].name; e. student.courseLoad[0];

+13. a.
+32 b.
+1 c.
+3 d.
+3null e.
+4 f.
+0 g.
+3undefined h.
+NaN

+14. a. true b. false c. true d. false e. false f. true

+15.  == can return true for different types if the values are the same, === only does it if the types and values are the same.